TheRealStone/GeyserMoreRows/README.md

 ﻿# GeyserMoreRows
-Fork with realeases of this amazing plugin
+Fork with releases of this amazing plugin